 Holidays during term time will be recorded as an unauthorised absence and may result in a Fixed Penalty Notice being issued by the local authority.

 We politely request that routine medical and dental appointments are not booked during the school day but are booked either before or after school or where possible, e.g. routine dental check ups, are booked during the school holiday periods.

 - Applecroft School carries out a ‘First Day Response’, where parents/carers are contacted as soon as possible via phone and/or email by a member of the office staff, if their child has not registered at school by 9:05am and we have not received a message explaining their absence

 - A member of the office staff carries out the first day response after checking the school’s ‘Daily Attendance Log’ and electronic registers for absence

 - The telephone contact list is updated by a member of the office staff daily

-- For Children Looked After (CLA) – the Designated Teacher (Alison Brazier) monitors absence and where there may be a need, contacts Children, Schools and Families with any concerns
+- For Children Looked After (CLA) – the Designated Teacher (Rhiannon Kerry) monitors absence and where there may be a need, contacts Children, Schools and Families with any concerns